linux4sam/egt/docs/src/started.md

 sudo apt install libplplot-dev plplot-driver-cairo sudo apt install libasound2-dev libsndfile1-dev
 @endcode

+@note On Ubuntu 16.04 the package plplot12-driver-cairo should be used instead of plplot-driver-cairo.

 Then, clone the source and initialize autotools.
 Typically autotools only needs to be initialized once and it will automatically pick up most changes.
 However,